Parks & Recreation

 Learn more by watching this story included in the July 9, 2021, edition of the Tacoma Report (from 1:06 – 3:02).

-Read about the steps you can take to help protect yourself and your loved ones from cold water hazards:
+How to protect yourself and your loved ones from cold water hazards:

 - Local Tourism Resources and Maps